gaperton/ionic-views/README.md

 # Ionic Views

 An application for the Fitbit Ionic can quickly become a mess.
-This micro-framework provides basic support for View and subview patterns in less than 100 LOCs, providing the necessary structure to keep the view layer code manageable when your application grows.
+This micro-framework provides basic support for View and subview patterns in about 100 LOCs, providing the necessary structure to keep the view layer code manageable when your application grows.

 ## Installation